 One of the most important elements is the development of a detailed site plan.
 Columns, ceiling heights, different warehouse areas and racking are displayed on this plan.
 A complete inventory of all equipment is also drawn up in this phase of the assessment.
 All of this information will have an impact on the analysis of appropriate technologies for a better warehouse layout and space utilization.

-A product database containing, logistics information, inventory performance and the yearly transactions for each product is a basic tool.
-Following that information gathering, it is possible to get a picture of warehouse activity.
-In fact, Pareto's law is often confirmed with approximately 20% of the products representing almost 80% of the space and transactions.
-Another advantage in doing this analysis is to examine in detail the problematic cases.
-For example item with inventory without transaction and in excess stock level are often a good source of space savings.
+A product database containing logistical information, inventory performance and annual transactions for each product will be a basic tool.
+As a result of this information gathering, it is possible to obtain a global picture of the warehouse activity.
+In fact, Pareto's law is often confirmed, about 20% of the products represent nearly 80% of the space and transactions.
+Another advantage of doing this analysis is to examine in detail the problematic cases.
+For example, an item with no inventory transactions and an excess inventory level are often a good source of space savings.

-A lot of challenges are also part of this optimization opportunity, to name a few, ERP full integration, customers and clients data integration, product logistics information to maintain, WMS warehouse manpower and knowledge retention, customer excess customization and many more.
+There are also many challenges that are part of this optimization opportunity, to name a few, full ERP integration, customer and client data integration, product logistics information to maintain, WMS warehouse labor and knowledge retention, customizing customer excesses and many more.